aliabedalkereem-byte/Data-Analytics-Portfolio/5_Berka-Database-Deep-Analysis/README.md

 # Berka Database — Deep Analysis

-A deeper follow-up to the earlier Berka analysis, focused on three specific aspects: region, money flow, and loan.
-For each, specific questions were defined, then explored using statistical and mathematical methods to extract clear insights.
+A deeper follow-up to the earlier Berka analysis, focused on three specific aspects of the bank: region, money flow, and loan.
+For each, specific questions were defined, then explored using statistical and mathematical methods to extract clear answers and insights.

 ---